What to do if you find a stray dog

 - The owner's details (if known)

-Every effort will be made to locate and notify a dog's owner but, if one cannot be identified, if the dog is a repeat stray or if it is the safest option, the dog will be taken to one of the kennels used by the council, where it will be kept for seven days.
+Every effort will be made to locate and notify a dog's owner.
+However, if one cannot be identified or the dog is a repeat stray, the dog will be taken to one of the kennels used by the council.
+It will be kept for seven days.